|

 Folio 21, where there is a statement that any lyrics of four lines with seven characters each can be applied here (see my further

 comment).
-The CD does not mention Qin Shi, saying only that the melody comes from Qinshu Daquan, and it does use different lyrics, pairing the tablature with the lyrics (sung by Deng Hong?) to a famous
+The CD does not mention the title Qin Shi, saying only that the melody comes from Qinshu Daquan, or use the

-On the CD the lyrics are sung twice.
+On the CD the lyrics are sung twice (0.25-1.06 and 1.17-2.03), both times accompanied by xiao as well as qin and each time preceded by a brief instrumental prelude.
 Note that the accompanying liner notes mention Qinshu Daquan but do not give the melody title used in that handbook (Qin Shi) or explain that the lyrics have been changed.

 CD 1, track 6: Poem of Bamboo Branches (竹枝詞 Zhuzhi Ci)